fostimus/concentration/README.md

 ## User Stories & Wireframes

+Lost my screenshots :(

 ## Technologies & Code Snippets

 ## Credits

+All images are from Wikipedia or provided by GA through the program.
+I had a breakthrough in my understanding of client side JS, thanks to [this StackOverflow post and answer](https://stackoverflow.com/questions/22125865/wait-until-flag-true)

 ## Future Development

 -   refactor to further adhere to object oriented programming principles; ideally I'd like to replace all methods with `concentration.` that exist outside the concentration object, with `this.` and move it within the concentration object.
 The way it's written, this game only works because there is only ONE concentration object
 -   allow user to customize game details, such as:
     -   game timer
     -   click timer
     -   amount of cards on the board
 -   allow user to customize/choose theme
+-   favicon